whitneyburton/portfolios/students/1801-front/megan-kaiser/20180302-megan-kaiser-m1.md

 * [View Site Live](https://mrayanne113.github.io/mk-comp-challenge-1/)
 * [GitHub URL STATIC COMP 1](https://github.com/mrayanne113/mk-comp-challenge-1)
 * [Original Assignment comp 1](http://frontend.turing.io/projects/m1-static-comp-1.html)
 * [View Site Live](https://mrayanne113.github.io/mk-comp-challenge-2.2/)
 * [GitHub URL STATIC COMP 2](https://github.com/mrayanne113/mk-comp-challenge-2.2)
 * [Original Assignment comp 2](http://frontend.turing.io/projects/m1-static-comp-2.html)
 * [View Site Live](https://mrayanne113.github.io/mk-static-comp-3.2/)
 * [GitHub URL STATIC COMP 3](https://github.com/mrayanne113/mk-static-comp-3.2)
 * [Original Assignment comp 3](http://frontend.turing.io/projects/m1-static-comp-3.html)

 ##### description:
 The static comp challenge is a series of three challenges to keep you working that HTML/CSS muscle. :muscle: You will be asked to recreate a static comp, with each growing in complexity.
 For each challenge, you’ll be given a static comp and asked to recreate it.
 Don’t worry, we’ll give you a bit of creative license, however the objective is to build something that respects the integrity of the original design.
 Once you get into the workforce - building out comps that reflect the designer’s choice in layout, spacing, font, imagery, and color to the smallest detail is a requirement.

-##### evaluation comments:
-Refactored too much, shouldn't be getting rid of global variables.
-I had some duplicate lines of code due to the no global varibles.

 ## C: Group Work & Projects